florintp-onboarding/Vault_SoftHSM2/README.md

 ## Install and configure Vault and SoftHSM2 for demonstration purposes

-This is a simple script that will install and configure a single [Vault](https://www.vaultproject.io/) instance as well as [SoftHSM2](https://github.com/opendnssec/SoftHSMv2) on an [Ubuntu](https://ubuntu.com/) VM.
+This is a Terraform code that will install and configure a single [Vault](https://www.vaultproject.io/) instance on AWS region us-east2.
+The EC2 may be configurable with an [Ubuntu](https://ubuntu.com/) AMI or an Amazon Linux 2 AMI.
+The TF code will also install and configure a software HSM - [SoftHSM2](https://github.com/opendnssec/SoftHSMv2)

-A successful execution of the script should provide you with a [Vault](https://www.vaultproject.io/) instance that auto-unseal using keys stored in a [SoftHSM2](https://github.com/opendnssec/SoftHSMv2) slot.
+Succcessful deployment of the infrastructure will configure and start a [Vault](https://www.vaultproject.io/) instance with auto-unseal using an KMS key.
+The KMS stored in a [SoftHSM2](https://github.com/opendnssec/SoftHSMv2) slot.

 # Disclaimer
-Please do not use this for production employments.
-This is for lab/testing/demonstration purposes only.
+This is for debugging pand learning purposes only.

 # Prerequisites
-- An x86_64 Ubuntu VM (VirtualBox, AWS, gcloud, etc) - Testing was done on Jammy Jellyfish - see the [tf](https://github.com/kwagga/Vault_SoftHSM2/tree/main/tf) folder for a sandbox
-- Bash shell
+- A valid AWS subscription and enough permissions for deploying an EC2 instace, create Security Groups, create Elastic IPs.
 - [Vault Enterprise License](https://www.vaultproject.io/docs/enterprise/license) (HSM support is only available for Vault Enterprise)
+- The infrastructure as code tool [Terraform](https://developer.hashicorp.com/terraform/install)

 # Usage
 ## Clone the repo